How to get a visa for Puerto Rico - Travel Informationby Juan José Herranz | January 12, 2021

 This visa is for the spouses or children of a person who is a permanent resident of Puerto Rico.
 The reason must be the visit of the family member, and subsequently, the processing of the permanent residence can begin.

-All visas for travel to Puerto Rico in the non-immigrant categories can only be obtained at the embassy and must be applied for in person.
 Eligible nationalities that are travelling for tourism, business or transit trips that do not exceed 90 days within the country, must apply for ESTA online.
-The Electronic Travel Authorisation (ESTA) can only be applied for online and it is possible to apply through an external company such as visagov.com, who will help you throughout the process.
+The Electronic Travel Authorisation (ESTA) can only be applied for online and it is possible to apply through an external company such as Visagov.com, who will help you throughout the process.
+How to get a visa to Puerto Rico?

 All you have to do is complete the form with the required information and make the payment for ESTA.
 Within 48/72 hours, you will have your approved travel authorisation via email.
-You will need to make sure that all the details required are correct, and never lie or omit information because you could have problems with government authorities upon arrival in the country.
+You will need to make sure that all the details required are correct, and never lie or hide information because you could have problems with government authorities.

 Who needs a visa for Puerto Rico?

-Most foreigners need a visa or an ESTA to enter Puerto Rico legally.
-Some nationalities are denied entry to Puerto Rico, as well as the United States, such as citizens of Syria or Yemen.
-US citizens do not need a passport or visa to travel to Puerto Rico, and vice versa.
+Most foreigners need a visa or an ESTA to comply with Puerto Rico entry requirements.
+Some nationalities are not allowed to enter Puerto Rico, such as citizens of Syria or Yemen.
+US citizens do not need a passport or visa to travel to Puerto Rico.

 Can the Puerto Rico visa be changed once it has been processed?